jsr6720/goodreads-csv-to-md/posts/2017-11-07-how-google-works.md

 ## My Review 4/5

+### Date Read
+2017/11/07

+### Date Added
+2017/11/08

-A collection of short anecdotes about Google and its management practices.<br/><br/>Coined the phrase "smart-creative" which is the evolution of Drucker's "knowledge worker".
+My Thoughts: A collection of short anecdotes about Google and its management practices.<br/><br/>Coined the phrase "smart-creative" which is the evolution of Drucker's "knowledge worker".
 These smart creatives drive company growth by turning technical insights into marketable products.<br/>

 ---